PhilGrunewald/MeterData/README.md

 % METER data
 % Data Documentation
-% March 2019
+% July 2019

 Introduction
 ============

 Measuring and Evaluating Time-use and Electricity-use Relationships (METER) is a project collecting and depositing data on household electricity use, activities and other contextual and demographic information.
+Data is available from [UK Household Electricity and Activity Survey, 2016-2019](http://doi.org/10.5255/UKDA-SN-8475-1) @Meter19.
 This documentation explains the data collection process, the structure of the data and how to use it.

 METER is a 5 year research project at the University of Oxford's Environmental Change Institute.
 It is funded by the Engineering and Physical Sciences Research Council (EPSRC) from 2015-2020 under grant number [EP/M024652/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/M024652/1).